imgag/ClinCNV/README.md

 `--pair` - comma separated table.
 Each row = "tumorSampleName,normalSampleName"

-`--bed` - `.bed` file with coordinates of on-target regions and GC-annotated.
+`--bed` - `.bed` file with coordinates of on-target regions, GC-annotated.
 Gene anotations in the last column can be used in output.

-`--bedOfftarget` - `.bed` file with coordinates of on-target regions and GC-annotated.
+`--bedOfftarget` - `.bed` file with coordinates of off-target regions, GC-annotated.
 Gene anotations in the last column can be used in output.

 `--colNum` - number of column in `.cov` file where coverage depth columns start.
 Normally equal to 4.